 Very few places are left where you can camp directly on the beach; Cape Lookout National Seashore is one such place.
 All camping within the park is primitive beach camping: there are no designated campgrounds.
-Permits are required for camping with groups of 25 or more.
+Groups of 25 or more require a permit for camping.
 Camping is limited to 14 consecutive days.
 Because it disturbs vegetation, do not camp on top of the dunes.
 For more information on camping in the park, visit our Beach Camping webpage.

 Groups are welcome to camp with their vehicles; however, vehicles must be kept on the oceanside beach seaward of the primary dunes, not between or on top of dunes.
 Drivers must follow the regulations for off-road vehicles (ORVs) outlined on the Beach Driving section of the website.
 Vehicles are not permitted on Shackleford Banks.
 Parking permits are required for vehicles located in long-term parking lots.
 No vehicle may be left unattended for over 24 hours without a permit or in any area other than the long-term parking lots.
 For more information, visit the Long-Term Parking Permits webpage.

-The information on the application will be used by NPS staff to evaluate the impact of the proposed activity on park resources and visitors.
-Allow at least two weeks (10 business days) for processing.
+After sending your application, you will be contacted within 7-10 business days to collect payment.
+Once we receive your payment, a permit will be emailed to you for a signature.
 Requests which involve multiple locations, complex logistics, or coordination with other visitor activities will require a minimum of 15 working days to process.
 Projects which require environmental or cultural resource evaluation must be submitted not less than 30 days before the start of proposed activities.
 Applications are processed in the order in which they are received.

 The following areas are restricted for camping (are generally not available for camping):